Who we are

 Today Horizons Behaviour Consulting continues to integrate the latest ABA research and technology to offer the best options to our clients.
 Led by a talented team of clinicians, Horizons Behaviour Consulting utilizes evidence-based practices to develop practical and family-focused approaches to ensure the best possible results.

-The role of the Clinical Supervisor is to assess, develop, and recommend individualized evidence-based behaviour strategies to help your child.
+Clinical Supervisor: The role of the Clinical Supervisor is to assess, develop, and recommend individualized evidence-based behaviour strategies to help your child.
 In addition, the Clinical Supervisor is responsible for supervising the Senior and Instructor Therapists as they implement the behaviour intervention and attend your child’s therapy sessions as needed.

-The role of the Senior Therapist is to work in collaboration with the Clinical Supervisor and the Instructor Therapists.
+Senior Therapist: The role of the Senior Therapist is to work in collaboration with the Clinical Supervisor and the Instructor Therapists.
 This may include directly attending your child’s therapy sessions, providing supervision and training to the Instructor Therapists, and monitoring your child’s progress.

-The role of the Instructor Therapist is to provide direct therapy with your child and to assist the Clinical Supervisor and Senior Therapist in activities related to your child’s assessment and the development of the behaviour intervention plan.
+Instructor Therapist: The role of the Instructor Therapist is to provide direct therapy with your child and to assist the Clinical Supervisor and Senior Therapist in activities related to your child’s assessment and the development of the behaviour intervention plan.
 In addition, the Instructor Therapist provides behaviour training to the parents and assists the clinical supervisor in monitoring the different behaviour programs.

-Matt Derkach is a Board Certified Behaviour Analyst (BCBA) who has been working in the field of Applied Behaviour Analysis (ABA) for over 6 years.
+Matt Derkach is a Board Certified Behaviour Analyst (BCBA) who has been working in the field of Applied Behaviour Analysis (ABA) for over 11 years.
 Matt’s interest in the field of ABA began when he first started working as a Direct Support Professional with children and adults with autism and other developmental disabilities.
 His love for ABA quickly grew and he decided to further education in the field of ABA and he obtained a Masters in Applied Disability Studies (MADS) at Brock University.

 Matt is passionate about working in the special needs community and has extensive experience working with children and adults with severe behaviour problems, which includes having worked in centre and in home settings at CHEO’s Development and Rehabilitation Department and the Autism Program.

-Kelly Nightingale – Senior Therapist
+Senior Therapist Assistant

-Zak has been working with children with ASD for over 3 years and is a Registered Behaviour Technician (RBT).
+Zak has been working with children with ASD for over 6 years and is a Registered Behaviour Technician (RBT).
 He continues to be passionate about the field of Applied Behaviour Analysis from seeing the positive impact it has for his clients and their families.
 He is currently pursuing his Board-Certified Assistant Behaviour Analyst (BCaBA) certificate through the University of New Brunswick.